redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

 preflight\_operators\_to\_check    | undefined                                            | List of operators to be checked with Preflight Cert Suite.
 Please check [example_preflight_config.yaml](#example-of-config-file-to-define-a-list-of-operators-to-check) for the example. operator\_sdk\_tool\_path          | undefined                                            | Path to operator-sdk binary, optional.
-Please check [example_preflight_config.yaml](#example-of-config-file-to-define-a-list-of-operators-to-check) for the example. preflight\_namespace               | preflight-testing                                    | Namespace to use for preflight tests
+Please check [example_preflight_config.yaml](#example-of-config-file-to-define-a-list-of-operators-to-check) for the example. preflight\_namespace               | preflight-testing                                    | Namespace to use for preflight tests submit\_preflight\_to\_pyxis       | false                                                | Should be set to true to submit Preflight results to Pyxis.
+Please do not forget to provide Pyxis credentials: pyxis\_apikey\_path with Pyxis token (shared for all projects within one client) and pyxis\_identifier (each operator should have its own certification project with the unique identifier). pyxis\_apikey\_path                | undefined                                            | This is a path to file that contains partner's token.
+Parner should generate this token in connect.redhat.com.
+The token is shared for all projects within one partner. pyxis\_identifier                  | undefined                                            | Each operator should have its own certification project with the unique identifier.
+If the partner has to certify two operators, he has to create two certification projects.
+Once a new cert project is created, the identifier could be extracted from the project url: https://connect.redhat.com/projects/pyxis_identifier/overview

 ## Role structure